 As digital technology extends providers’ capabilities to capture sensitive patient information and communicate with patients, responding with agility includes ensuring patient medical information is securely protected throughout the continuum of care.
-Advanced technologies such as these support HIPAA compliance while providing greater convenience for patients and increased efficiency for patients.
+Advanced technologies provide greater convenience for patients and increased efficiency for patients.

 - “Digital Health Technology Vision 2017: Technology for People,” Accenture Consulting, 2017

 - “Embracing the Cloud: Survey Looks at Cloud Landscape in 2017,” Healthcare IT News, June 8, 2017, https://www.healthcareitnews.com/

 - “All In: Moving from EHR Adoption to Implementation,” HIMSS Analytics, February 2017